sahiltallnia222/python-virtualenv/readme.txt

 so commands for the python virtaul environments are as follow

-any path>pip install virtualenv   | and press enter it will install the virtualenv packages in the computer
+------any path>pip install virtualenv---------   | and press enter it will install the virtualenv packages in the computer

 now open the folder where we want to create the virtual environment ->

-path>virtualenv folder_name   | folder_name is the new folder that we are creating in this folder all the dependencies will be installed on pressing enter.
+------------path>virtualenv folder_name----------   | folder_name is the new folder that we are creating in this folder all the dependencies will be installed on pressing enter.

 not to activate the virtualenv use command

-path\folder_name>Scripts\actiate
+---------path\folder_name>Scripts\actiate----------------

 to deactivate the virtualenv use

-(folder_name)path\folder_name>deactivate     | here folder_name at the starting is showing that we are in the virtual environment , we acn come out this folder_name and make our own folder to create the project.
+----------------------(folder_name)path\folder_name>deactivate----------     | here folder_name at the starting is showing that we are in the virtual environment , we acn come out this folder_name and make our own folder to create the project.

 if we need to give this project to anybody we will not give the folder_name folder because it is very big in size